 Yes — if you follow a curated route and avoid the longest lineups.
 The market’s walkable layout makes it efficient for sampling quickly.

-What to Eat on Granville Island (Top 3 Must-Try Items)
+What to Eat: Top 3 Must-Try Foods on Granville Island

 Smoked Salmon